 Assuming you’re not quite ready to build a full-on root cellar, this video focuses on storing potatoes on a small scale, AND on using recycled materials!

-Oh, you ARE ready to build a full-on root cellar??
+Are you ready to build a full-on root cellar?

 If you want to go all in, here’s an amazingly thorough 2-minute video on how to build a root cellar that will last for generations.